Kilonova: Observations

 In October 2018, astronomers reported that GRB 150101B, a gamma-ray burst event detected in 2015, may be analogous to the historic GW170817.
 The similarities between the two events, in terms of gamma ray, optical and x-ray emissions, as well as to the nature of the associated host galaxies, are considered "striking", and this remarkable resemblance suggests the two separate and independent events may both be the result of the merger of neutron stars, and both may be a hitherto-unknown class of kilonova transients.
 Kilonova events, therefore, may be more diverse and common in the universe than previously understood, according to the researchers.
 Similarly, in 2019, GRB 160821B, a short gamma-ray burst detected in August 2016, was also re-examined and retrospectively deemed—by the resemblance of its kilonova to AT2017gfo—to be the result of a neutron star merger.

 A kilonova was also thought to have caused the long gamma-ray burst GRB 211211A, discovered in December 2021 by Swift's Burst Alert Telescope (BAT) and the Fermi Gamma-ray Burst Monitor (GBM).
 These discoveries challenge the formerly prevailing theory that long GRBs exclusively come from supernovae, the end-of-life explosions of massive stars.
 GRB 211211A lasted 51s; GRB 191019A (2019) and GRB 230307A (2023), with durations of around 64s and 35s respectively, have been also argued to belong to this emerging class of neutron star merger as long GRB progenitor.

 In 2023, GRB 230307A was observed and associated with tellurium and lanthanides.

+In 2025, AT 2025ulz is a kilonova candidate that was found to be involved in a hypothetical transient event named as "SuperKilonova" was detected, a transient event that combines the characteristics of a core-collapse supernova and a kilonova.